 Coach Conklin graduated Suffern High School as an All-American only to continue as a four year starter at George Mason University.
 Graduating in 1999 with All-American and 1st team All-CAA honors, Coach Conklin moved into coaching giving two years to James Madison University, reaching the Final Four in the 2000 NCAA Tournament, losing to Princeton in the semi-finals.
 She coached 5 collegiate All-Americans on that team.
 Her 2001 James Madison squad were CAA champions and lost by 1 goal to UMD in the quarter-finals of the NCAA tournament.
 Coach Conklin played for the Maryland Thunder, the first professional women’s lacrosse exhibition game in 2001 at the Capital Center in Washington, D.C.
 She currently works per diem at New York Presbyterian Hospital Cornell as a registered nurse on the labor & delivery unit as well as holding the position of head coach at St. Thomas Aquinas College.
 Coach Conklin has been a prominent part of the Metro staff since 1999.
 Coach Conklin resides in Suffern, New York with her three children.
-Coach Conklin is the Director of College Recruiting and the head coach of the Metro Magic 2024 team.
+Coach Conklin is the Director of College Recruiting and the assistant coach of the Metro Magic 2026 team.